-Popular bike routes include waterfront pathways and Golden Gate Park trails, although you can certainly bike up those iconic hills if your legs can take it!
+Popular bike routes include waterfront pathways and Golden Gate Park trails.
+You can certainly bike up those iconic hills if your legs can take it, though!

 Insider tip: Be sure to dress in layers – you’ll likely be chilly when you start but the ride will warm you up quite a bit.